 The streets of Thamel are a world away from the quiet and solitude of Sagarmatha!

 Something else you might like to consider is taking a cooking class at Nepal Cooking School.
-How awesome to go home and know how to reproduce a taste of the yummy Nepali food you've no doubt grown to love this past fortnight!
+How awesome to go home and know how to reproduce a taste of the yummy Nepali food you've no doubt grown to love over the past fortnight!

 And that's the itinerary, folks!